Email and Digital Marketing

 For example:

-- Let's say contact Leigh Grammer exists in your Constant Contact account within list Donors and has a stored address of 10 Main Street and birthday of 6/30/89.
-You import a list of contacts from Salesforce into your Constant Contact Donors list and it contains contact Leigh Grammer, but the stored address in Salesforce is 20 Jones Way and there is no birthday on file.
-When choosing the overwrite option, Leigh Grammer's address will be updated to 20 Jones Way and the birthday will remain part of the contact record in your Constant Contact account.
-This is because overwrite applies to list membership only.
+• Let's say contact Leigh Grammer exists in your Constant Contact account within the list Donors and has a stored address of 10 Main Street and a birthday of 6/30/89.
+You import a list of contacts from Salesforce into your Constant Contact Donors list, and it contains contact Leigh Grammer, but the stored address in Salesforce is 20 Jones Way, and there is no birthday on file.
+When choosing the overwrite option, Leigh Grammer's address will be updated to 20 Jones Way, and the birthday will remain part of the contact record in your Constant Contact account.
+This is because overwrite applies only to list membership.
 Contact data itself will always merge.

 Merge contact list

-If you choose to merge contacts, new contacts from the third party that don't currently exist in the Constant Contact list you are importing into will be added to the list.
-Any contacts already belonging to the Constant Contact list being import into will remain, even if they weren't part of the sync from the third party.
-Additionally, any updates to existing contacts currently in the Constant Contact list being imported into (e.g. a new last name or phone number) will be synced.
+If you choose to merge contacts, new contacts from the third party who don't currently exist in the Constant Contact list you are importing into will be added to the list.
+Any contacts already on the Constant Contact list who are being imported will remain, even if they weren't part of the third-party sync.
+Additionally, any updates to existing contacts currently in the Constant Contact list being imported into (e.g., a new last name or phone number) will be synced.
 When choosing this option, no contacts will be removed from your list in Constant Contact - your list will only be added to and updated.

 For example:

-- Let's say that contact Chip Grammer exists in your Constant Contact account within list Donors, but contact Chip Grammer does not exist in the Salesforce list being imported.
-When you import the Salesforce list into your Constant Contact Donors list, and you choose the merge option, Chip Grammer will remain on the Donors list in Constant Contact.
+• Let's say that contact Chip Grammer exists in your Constant Contact account within the list Donors, but contact Chip Grammer does not exist in the Salesforce list being imported.
+When you import the Salesforce list into your Constant Contact Donors list and select the merge option, Chip Grammer will remain on the Donors list.
 Your list will grow to include Chip Grammer and all the contacts imported from Salesforce.

-- Let's say contact Leigh Grammer exists in your Constant Contact account within list Donors and has a stored address of 10 Main Street and birthday of 6/30/89.
-You import a list of contacts from Salesforce into your Constant Contact Donors list and it contains contact Leigh Grammer, but the stored address in Salesforce is 20 Jones Way and there is no birthday on file.
-When choosing the merge option, Leigh Grammer's address will be updated to 20 Jones Way and the birthday will remain part of the contact record in your Constant Contact account.
+• Let's say contact Leigh Grammer exists in your Constant Contact account within the list Donors and has a stored address of 10 Main Street and a birthday of 6/30/89.
+You import a list of contacts from Salesforce into your Constant Contact Donors list, and it contains contact Leigh Grammer, but the stored address in Salesforce is 20 Jones Way, and there is no birthday on file.
+When choosing the merge option, Leigh Grammer's address will be updated to 20 Jones Way, and the birthday will remain part of the contact record in your Constant Contact account.

 Determining which method to use

-When deciding whether to use the Overwrite or Merge method, we recommend thinking about which list contains the most up-to-date memberships.
-If the list of contacts from the third party source is more accurate, the overwrite method is the better option.
-If the list of contacts in your Constant Contact account is up-to-date, and you are adding to/growing this list by syncing from a third party source, the merge method is the better option.
+When deciding between the Overwrite and Merge methods, we recommend considering which list contains the most up-to-date memberships.
+If the list of contacts from the third-party source is more accurate, the overwrite method is the better option.
+If the list of contacts in your Constant Contact account is up to date and you are adding to/growing it by syncing from a third-party source, the merge method is the better option.

 Determining the Import Type for an existing import